 - Make sure pets don’t scratch at or chew on electric cords that are on the floor.

-- Toddlers tend to go through the chewing stage too, so watch them like a hawk.
+- Toddlers also tend to go through the chewing stage, so watch them like a hawk.
 Better still, put the cords up out of reach.

 - Don’t use electric blankets where a child still wets the bed.

 - Keep the heater out of walkways.
-Rather, situate it in a position where children don’t need to step over it.
-Close to the wall is good so long as there are no curtains above it.
+Instead, situate it where children don’t need to step over it.
+Close to the wall is good so long as no curtains are above it.

 - Don’t run a heater from an extension cord leading to a double adaptor.